Happy Together (song): Composition

-"Happy Together" was originally published in the key of E minor, but Wadhams and music teacher Emily Langerholc observed that the Turtles' recording is in F minor during the verses and F major on the chorus.
+The sheet music for "Happy Together" is notated in the common key of E minor, but the Turtles' recording is one whole step higher, in F minor during the verses and F major (F Mixolydian) during the chorus.
 The song is in common time with a tempo of 120 beats per minute.
-It starts with an electric guitar, followed by drums and electric bass, then Kaylan starts to sing the first two verses, reinforced by another guitar and reverberated vocal harmonies in the second verse, before the chorus begins (consisting of double-tracked lead vocals are backed by four part "ah" singing and trumpets).
-The switch of minor key verses to the major key chorus is called by Langerholc as "one of the most effective minor to major switcharoos of all time", citing that the change is preceded by a C chord (V) at the end of the verse and is in Common Tone Modulation.
+It starts with an electric guitar, followed by drums and electric bass, then Kaylan starts to sing the first two verses, reinforced by another guitar and reverberated vocal harmonies in the second verse, before the chorus begins (consisting of double-tracked lead vocals now backed by four part "ah" singing and trumpets).

+The switch of mode from minor key verse to major key chorus is called by Langerholc "one of the most effective minor to major switcharoos of all time".
+The pivot chord for the change of mode is C (V), the dominant of both F minor and major.
 This structure accompanies Kaylan in the third verse, the second chorus, the first repeat of the third verse (harmonizing with Volman), the "baa, baa" chorus and the outro: the second repeat of the third with the coda, that consists of another "baa, baa" section with the joining of the orchestra and the band, before the reverb fades the song.
-Langerholc stated that the outro (F minor key verse with the F major key coda) is possibly a Picardy Third.
+The outro (F minor verse with the F major coda) is a Picardy third.

-Many listeners (like Langerholc) thought that the lyrics of "Happy Together" were about a couple in love with each other due to its cheery chorus and the title, but, according to historian James E. Perone, a closer reading in the lyrics ("imagine me and you", "if i should call you") reveals that the love expressed by the narrator is not reciprocated by the other person, with Perone stating that the relationship "is only in dreams, wishes, desires and the mind of the singer".
+Many listeners (such as Langerholc) thought that the lyrics of "Happy Together" were about a couple in love with each other due to its cheery chorus and the title, but, according to historian James E. Perone, a closer reading in the lyrics ("imagine me and you", "if i should call you") reveals that the love expressed by the narrator is not reciprocated by the other person, with Perone stating that the relationship "is only in dreams, wishes, desires and the mind of the singer".
 O'Rourke felt that the song "stretches the contrast between the loneliness of being apart and the thrill of being together to bipolar extremes".
 Joe Viglione compared "Happy Together"'s lyrics to Tommy James's hit "Mirage", but while "Mirage" was about an ex-girlfriend, "the Turtles never even get to first base in their laments".
-O'Rourke observed that is the listener's option to determine if in the final line "We're happy together", the narrator conquered his beloved, "or if he’s just retreated into his fantasy world for good".
+O'Rourke observed that is the listener's option to determine if in the final line "We're happy together", the narrator conquered his beloved, "or if he's just retreated into his fantasy world for good".